 Environmental Education Resources

 This page lists a variety of environmental education resources that have been developed by UCCE Marin.
 Read the description of each project and follow the links to the final products.
-Then take our survey to help us make these activities work better for you.

 - "Can My Tree Catch the Flu?" - This series of activities was originally developed for in-classroom presentation but was adapted to work as an exhibit at larger science events, and also translated into a stand-alone, interactive game for the web.
 Read the full background and access the educational resources for in-person delivery, or see the online game.
 Also check out our write-up in Green Teacher magazine!
 This program was developed in collaboration with 4-H Youth Development and the California Oak Mortality Task Force.

 - Other SOD educational resources - The "Trees in Trouble" program uses a Project Learning Tree model to explain the effects of sudden oak death; it is meant to aid teachers in planning and delivering activities.
 The Junior Ranger guide is a set of games and activities for youth to do on their own; it is meant to be printed and folded into a booklet and is suitable for ages 6+.
 Additional activities include online jigsaw puzzles of SOD-related images.
 These activities were developed in conjunction with the California Oak Mortality Task Force.

 - Firewood Pest Passports - This activity was developed for large science events and was run at the Bay Area Science Festival, Marin County Farm Day, and the San Diego Insect Fair, among others.
 It was later adapted into an online game.
 Participants learn that moving firewood while they're camping can introduce and spread forest pests.
 Read the full activity description or play the online game.
 These activities were developed in collaboration with the California Firewood Task Force and the national Don't Move Firewood campaign.